MartinPetkov/GCTF2021BeginnersQuestWriteups/6-misc-to-the-moon/README.md

 I initially Googled "esolang nyan" but I soon realized (after discussing with others on Discord) that this language never has the final "n", it's only ever "nya" and "~".
 Googling "esolang nya" lands us on [`nya~`](https://esolangs.org/wiki/Nya~).

-Naturally probably practically no one has heard of this language.
+I'd wager practically no one has heard of this language.
 There's an implementation at the bottom, but I took another look at the (very small number of) commands and realized something.

 Every line is just one `n`, a bunch of `y`s, and a command to output a char.
 That boils down to counting the `y`s - 1 and converting that to chr.
 Let's do it: